shundhammer/qdirstat/doc/stats/Overflow-Area.md

 distribution between Q1 (P25) and Q3 (P75) in view.

-But on the other hand, it cuts off 14% of all files (14 percentiles), the range between 1.6 MB and 2.5 GB.
+But on the other hand, it cuts off 14% of all files (14 percentiles), the range between 1.6 MiB and 2.5 GiB.
 That's three magnitudes (1024) of difference in file size.
 The red slice of the upper pie chart is considerably bigger than in the previous example.